tobias-weiss-ai-xr/opendesk-edu/README-EE.md

 openDesk Enterprise Edition is recommended for production use.
 It receives support and patches from ZenDiS and the suppliers of the components due to the included product subscriptions.

-The document refers to openDesk Community Edition as "oD CE" and for the openDesk Enterprise Edition it is "oD EE".
+This document refers to the openDesk Community Edition as "oD CE" and the openDesk Enterprise Edition as "oD EE".

-Please contact [ZenDiS](mailto:opendesk@zendis.de) to get openDesk Enterprise, either as SaaS offering or for you on-premise installation.
+Please contact [ZenDiS](mailto:opendesk@zendis.de) to get openDesk Enterprise, either as a SaaS offering or for you on-premise installation.

 # Components

-The following components using the same codebase and artifacts for their Enterprise and Community offering:
+The following components are using the same codebase and artifacts for their Enterprise and Community offering:
 - Cryptpad
 - Jitsi
 - Nubus